joehahn/cryptocoin-tensorflow-demo/README.md

 ![](figs/price.png)
 and volumes versus time:
 ![](figs/volume.png)

-The LSTM model will be trained on data accrued prior to 2017-11-15 (blue curve, below) and that model will then be used to predict the next-day change in ethereum's price during subsequent days (green curve)
+An LSTM (Long Short Term Memory) model will be trained on data accrued prior to 2017-11-15 (blue curve, below) and that model will then be used to predict the next-day change in ethereum's price during subsequent days (green curve)